 Other features include Shadow Control for better visibility in dark areas of games, three gamma presets, and Game Color (color saturation).

-Overall, the OSD menu is user-friendly and easily controlled via the joystick placed beneath the bottom bezel of the monitor.
+Overall, the OSD menu is user-friendly and easy to work with thanks to the joystick placed beneath the bottom bezel of the monitor.

 Design & Connectivity

-The AOC AG352UCG6 35″ curved gaming monitor has a fully black design with reasonably thick bezels and matte finish.
+The AOC AG352UCG6 35″ curved gaming monitor has an entirely black design with reasonably thick bezels and matte finish.

 Moreover, the stand is robust and versatile with up to 110mm height adjustment, -/+ 30° swivel, -5°/28° tilt, and 100 x 100mm VESA mount compatibility.

 There’s also a headset hanger and a handle for carrying.
 Turning to the connectivity, you will find an HDMI 1.4b (3440×1440 at 50Hz max) port and a DisplayPort 1.2 input for 3440×1440 at 120Hz and G-SYNC.